mbolotis/greekfireprediction.github.io/README.md

 - Sklearn, Tensoflow, Keras: To implements the various machine learning algorithms
 - Folium: To visualize the results on a dynamic map
 - BeautifulSoup and Requests: For the web-scraping process
+- GitHub Pages host the web application
+- GitHub Actions perform the Continuous integration (CI) by updating the map every 4 hours

 ### General Details